Unmasking Love

 Click on any image for more information and larger view.

 This diptych holds the protective love of a father facing his own mortality.
 On one side, my daughter Isa is wrapped in the shape of my failing heart — still trying to shield her even as the poison from 9/11 continues its slow work.
 On the other side is the ache of romantic love and its losses.
 The blackening layers trace years of carrying both kinds of love.
-Here the mask is one of strength — the father who refuses to let his children see how afraid he is.
+Here the mask is one of strength — the father who refused to let his children see he is.

 The mask of: The father who loves through fear and fragility.